Quantum state of a suspended mirror coupled to cavity light -- Wiener filter analysis of the pendulum and rotational modes: Optomechanical Beam model

 where the dot denotes differentiation with respect to time.
 Subsequently, we obtain the Hamiltonian $\mathcal{H}_B$ of the beam model as follows:

 As we investigate the quantum state of an optomechanical suspended mirror under continuous measurement and feedback control, we first include the dynamics of the cavity photon that is injected by a laser and trapped between the mirror suspended by the beam and another fixed mirror.
-The Hamiltonian $\mathcal{H}_C$ for the cavity photons is
+The interaction between a moving mirror and cavity photons was investigated in Ref.~\cite{Law}, in which the author derived the Hamiltonian directly from the equation of motion of a moving mirror and the wave equation of vector potential with time-varying boundary conditions.
+Following the result, the Hamiltonian $\mathcal{H}_C$ for the cavity photons is written as

-Here, $G_0(\propto \omega_c/L)$ is the coupling constant between the mirror and the cavity photon, $\omega_c$ is the cavity photon frequency, $L$ is the cavity length, and $\hbar$ is the reduced Planck constant.
-In Eq.~(\ref{hamiltonian_c}), the first term on the right hand side represents the interaction between the photon and mirror, the second term is the Hamiltonian of the free field of the cavity photon, while the last term describes the input laser at frequency $\omega_0$. $\mathcal{E}$ and the input laser power $P$ are related by $|\mathcal{E}|= \sqrt{2 P \kappa/\hbar \omega_0}$~\cite{Genes}, where $\kappa$ is the decay rate describing the rate of escape of photons from the cavity.
+under the assumption that the two-photon emission and absorption can be neglected, where the first term of the right-hand side of this Hamiltonian describes the interaction between the mirror and the cavity photons, and $G_0(\propto \omega_c/L)$ is the coupling constant between them, $\omega_c$ is the cavity photon frequency, $L$ is the cavity length, and $\hbar$ is the reduced Planck constant.
+The second term of Eq.~(\ref{hamiltonian_c}) is the Hamiltonian of the free field of the cavity photon, while the last term describes the input laser at frequency $\omega_0$. $\mathcal{E}$ and the input laser power $P$ are related by $|\mathcal{E}|= \sqrt{2 P \kappa/\hbar \omega_0}$~\cite{Genes}, where $\kappa$ is the decay rate describing the rate of escape of photons from the cavity.
+We assume that the mirror scatters the cavity photons to form the standing wave at all times.
+This assumption should be validated carefully.
+However, the parameters adopted in the present paper are based on the realistic experiment reported in Ref.~\cite{Matsumoto,MY}, which may allow us to assume our theoretical model forms a standing wave cavity mode.
+Also, the finesse of our experimental system is only a few thousand finesse, so the effect of optical loss is negligible.

 From the Hamiltonians $\mathcal{H}_{B}$ and $\mathcal{H}_{C}$, the equations of motion for the entire system are obtained as follows:

 where $a=a' e^{i \omega_0 t}$ is introduced into Eq.~\eqref{eom_a} instead of $a'$.
 The noise term $\sqrt{2\kappa} a_{\rm in}$ is introduced in Eq.~\eqref{eom_a} to satisfy the fluctuation-dissipation relation.
 Specifically, we assume that the decay rate $\kappa$ is related to the radiation input noise, which is characterized by the correlation function of $a_{\text{in}}(t)$